 Much like brand sets, gear sets are pieces of armour and equipment that share a manufacturer, and when you have enough pieces of a set equipped you’ll get a special gear set bonus to help you in combat.

-At the moment we don’t exactly how gear sets will work and how many gear pieces you will need to activate all of the bonuses of a set.
-With the addition of brand sets to The Division 2, which introduce players to the thrills of theorycrafting and offer small bonuses at lower levels, it seems logical that gear sets will be much more specialised.
+With the addition of brand sets to The Division 2, which introduce players to the thrills of theorycrafting and offer small bonuses at lower levels, gear sets are more specialised.
 The True Patriots example is a full set, so we can’t say if any of its debuffs are offered with fewer pieces of gear equipped.

 How many gear sets will there be?